johnascott1/Project1Final/grades/Lab 7 Questions.md

 You will need to create a second constructor for creating a tickets when the ID is already known.
 Make sure you don't break your mechanism for ensuring unique IDs.

 *Actually, you'll only be able to create approx 2 billion ticket IDs with this approach.
-That should be enough for now, although perhaps something to revisit in a future version.
+That should be enough for now, although perhaps something that will be revisited in a future version using a relational database.